ercdndrs/pokemonautomation.github.io/docs/Programs/PokemonLZA/ShinyHunt-ShuttleRun.md

 ### Sewers: Skrelp + Inkay

 Stand at the entrance of the sewers (at the west of the city).
-This route does similar as the above one, with running forward to reach the Inkay.
+This route is similar as the one above with additional running forward to reach the Inkay.

 [<img src="images/ShinyHunt-ShuttleRun-Skrelp-1.jpg" width="800">](images/ShinyHunt-ShuttleRun-Skrelp-1.jpg)
 [<img src="images/ShinyHunt-ShuttleRun-Skrelp-2.jpg" width="800">](images/ShinyHunt-ShuttleRun-Skrelp-2.jpg)